frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 Men must learn to correctly judge themselves with regard to God.
 This is a gift that the Holy Spirit gives us, a gift of fear of the Lord, a right type of fear.

-If we meditate well on the passing nature of this life and the fact that it comes to an end, then we are protected from a certain pride which always precedes defeat.
+If we meditate well on the passing nature of this life and the fact that it comes to an end, then we are protected from a certain pride, which always precedes defeat.

 The anxiety and the fear that can affect man when he reflects on his futility from the beginning to the end of his existence are transformed to fear and respect for the Lord, filled with wonder and admiration.

-St. Teresa of Ávila says, "Let nothing frighten you, because he who follows God possesses everything, because God\'s love is present in Jesus Christ, and neither death nor evil will any longer be capable of damaging mankind."
+St. Teresa of Ávila says, "Let nothing frighten you, because he who follows God possesses everything, because God\'s love is present in Jesus Christ, and neither death nor evil will any longer be capable of damaging mankind" (Teresa of Ávila, *The Book of Her* *Life*).

 St. Paul says, "Neither the heights nor the depths nor any creative thing whatever will be able to come between us and the love of God known to us in Christ Jesus our Lord" (Rom.
 8:39)**.**